-Malin head is the most northerly point of Ireland and has some of the most amazing scenery.
+Malin Head is the most northerly point of Ireland and has some of the most amazing scenery.
 I say that about almost everywhere, but damn Ireland has some jaw-dropping landscapes.
 If you want to see waves hurling themselves at jagged cliffs, green lush hills, gold-sand beaches and rocky mountains, Malin head in Donegal is where you want to go.

 Banbas crown is the area of Malin Head right where you park.

-There is a lower car park which now has proper toilets (amazing!- it used to just have 2 portaloos!) and up a short path there is another small car park right at the crown.
-On a nice day you might find a coffee or food van at the top.
+There is a lower car park which now has proper toilets (amazing!- it used to just have 2 portaloos!) and up a short path, there is another small car park right at the crown.
+On a nice day, you might find a coffee or food van at the top.

-At this point you’ll come across the old signal station dating back to the 1800s.
-On a good clear day you may be able to catch a glimpse of the Scottish hills across the North Atlantic too.
+At this point, you’ll come across the old signal station dating back to the 1800s.
+On a good clear day, you may be able to catch a glimpse of the Scottish hills across the North Atlantic too.

 If you look down from the tower, you’ll see the old “80 Eire sign, from back in war times, used as a landmark for pilots passing over.
 The area is also home to one of Ireland’s most important weather stations.

 From Banbas Crown, you can walk along the coast by a gravel path and head out west along the coast.
-It’s well worth the walk so wrap up well against the wild Atlantic winds and prepare for a awe-inspiring walk.
+It’s well worth the walk so wrap up well against the wild Atlantic winds and prepare for an awe-inspiring walk.